 Another method of travel hacking I used (a lot!) was the free layover technique.
 Most airlines will allow you to extend a layover at their hub city from a couple days to a month.
 This allowed me to travel to the “hub country” in between destinations technically for free!
 Excellent airline examples are Iceland Air, Turkish Airlines, Aerosvit, and Etihad, among many others.

 I made sure to have good travel credit cards (Citibank AAdvantage Visa for US dollar transactions and Capital One Venture for any other currency transactions, since they don’t charge a fee on foreign transactions).
 For each dollar I spend (on both cards) I earn 1 mile/point, which in turn becomes money to either get free flights or to pay the balance on any travel-related transaction I made.
 These cards have been very handy in saving money.

 Ohh, another card that helped me save money is the Charles Schwab Checking account.
 This debit card doesn’t charge for any international ATM withdrawal, and if any foreign ATM charges you a fee, Schwab will refund it to you by the end of the month.
 How cool is that?!

 When I planned on staying at one single place for a longer period, I rented/sublet a room since it tends to be cheaper than hostels.
-I’ve found AirBnB to be the best source when it comes to apartment/room rentals due to their wide selection and prices.
+I’ve found Airbnb to be the best source when it comes to apartment/room rentals due to their extensive selection and prices.

 Unless strictly necessary or logistically smart (money wise), I always traveled overland.
 Buses and trains in most parts of the world are very cheap, especially if they are the type of transportation that the locals use.
 I found myself many times being the only foreigner in a bus full of locals.